thoni56/jregr/README.md

 Note2: currently there is no way to use the `-bin` option more than once, so if you need multiple executables they must exist in the same directory (for now).

-## Limitations of commands

-The command is executed with Javas `Runtime.exec()` so it must be directly executable (e.g. shell scripts might be executable on some platforms but are not on others) and it does not handle wildcards or pipes.
-This might still work but is not by design but an effect of how Java on that OS happens to perform the `exec()` call.
-E.g. with a Windows Java it won't work, but might on Linux et.al.

 ## Configuration File Variables

 There are some 'variables' available for use in the configuration